These use cases show the flexibility and power of data views in Customer Journey Analytics.

 Using the Duplicate feature at the top right, create a number of Revenue metrics with different attribution settings like First Touch, Last Touch, and Algorithmic.

 Don’t forget to rename each metric to reflect the differences, such as “Algorithmic Revenue”:

-You can determine whether a session is indeed the first-ever session for a user or not, based on the reporting window that you defined for this data view and a 13-month lookback window.
+You can determine whether a session is indeed the first-ever session for a user or a return session, based on the reporting window that you defined for this data view and a 13-month lookback window.
 This reporting lets you determine, for example:

-What percentage of your orders are coming from new sessions?
+What percentage of your orders are coming from new or return sessions?

-For a given marketing channel, or a specific campaign, are you targeting first-time users?
+For a given marketing channel, or a specific campaign, are you targeting first-time users or return users?
 How does this choice influence conversion rates?

 New sessions.
-A new session is defined as a person’s defined first session within the reporting window.
+The new sessions metric is defined as a person’s defined first session within the reporting window.

 95%-99% of the time, new sessions are reported accurately.
 The only exceptions are:

 When a first session occurred before the 13-month lookback window.
 This session will be ignored.

 When a session spans both the lookback window and the reporting window.
 Let’s say you run a report from June 1 to June 15, 2022.
 The lookback window would encompass May 1, 2021 to May 31, 2022.
 If a session were to start on May 30, 2022 and end on June 1, 2022, because the session is included in the lookback window, all sessions in the reporting window get counted as return sessions.